 If you are currently paying off a mortgage you may want to consider taking a mortgage holiday.
-Some banks offer 3 months holiday from paying off your mortgage, and an option to pay interest only for several months.
+Some banks offer three months' holiday from paying off your mortgage, and an option to pay interest only for several months.
 For further information contact your bank to see if this applies.

 If you have difficulty explaining your needs to WINZ staff or feel like you need more support, an advocate or representative can help you.
 An advocate will provide you with information, ensure that you know your rights, and will support you in your dealings with Work and Income.
 This can include being your support person at a Benefit Review Committee hearing, or just being available to ensure you know what to expect at a hearing or appeal.
 Find out more about beneficiary advocacy.

 The Community Services Card gives you and your family discounts on doctors’ visits and prescription costs.
 You may be able to get a card if you are on a low to middle-income, even if you work.

 A Community Services Card can help you and your family with the costs of healthcare.
 You’ll pay less for some health services, simply by showing your card.

 The Community Services Card reduces the cost of:

 - prescriptions if you don’t belong to a PHO (Primary Health Organisation)

 - visits to a doctor who isn’t your regular doctor